Healthcare Organizations: Electronic Faxing Is Better with eFax and Unite

 With this setup, your organization can outsource all fax infrastructure to the cloud and enable your staff to send and receive electronic faxes securely by email, through a website, or via an app.
 Additionally, with the right API integrations, users can fax electronically without having to leave their EHR.

-Consensus: embedding electronic faxing right into your workflows (BEST OPTION)
+eFax and Unite: embedding electronic faxing right into your workflows (BEST OPTION)

-You can make your staff’s digital fax processes even more efficient, and save your organization even more time and money, with an electronic fax capability integrated seamlessly into your staff’s daily workflows.
+You can make your staff’s digital fax processes even more efficient, and save your organization even more time and money, with electronic fax capability integrated seamlessly into your staff’s daily workflows.
 Here are just a few ways this integrated cloud fax solution can vastly improve your operations and your staff’s ability to deliver outstanding patient care.

-1. Faster, easier process for sending fax requests to other providers
+- Faster, easier process for sending fax requests to other providers

-Now imagine your office receives a single ePHI fax transmission containing health data for three patients.
+- Now imagine your office receives a single ePHI fax transmission containing health data for three patients.
 That means three unique cover sheets, different types of medical charts, and other records.
 Perhaps some of these pages are even transmitted out of order.

-3. Seamless integration between electronic faxing and Direct secure messaging
+- Seamless integration between electronic faxing and Direct secure messaging

 - Finally, imagine your staff is engaged in an online discussion with another provider about a mutual patient, and they are having this discussion over Direct secure messaging.
 Now imagine that at some point during the message thread, the other provider asks your employee to send a relevant patient record via fax.

 - If your organization has a standalone digital fax solution, you can avoid the manual steps required with traditional paper-based faxing.
 That will speed the process to some degree.
 But your employee will still have to leave the Direct message app, transmit the fax digitally, and then return to the app to let the other party know the patient’s record is on the way.